 The Company is committed to providing its employees with a safe and productive work environment.
 In keeping with this commitment, it maintains a strict policy against the use of alcohol and the unlawful use of drugs in the workplace.
 Consequently, no employee may consume or possess alcohol, or use, possess, sell, purchase or transfer illegal drugs at any time while on the Company's premises or while using the Company vehicles or equipment, or at any location while wearing company uniforms.

 No employee may report to work with illegal drugs (or their metabolites) or alcohol in his or her bodily system.
 The only exception to this rule is that employees may engage in moderate consumption of alcohol that may be served and/or consumed as part of an authorized Company social or business event.
 "Illegal drug" means any drug that is not legally obtainable or that is legally obtainable but has not been legally obtained.
 It includes prescription drugs not being used for prescribed purposes or by the person to whom it is prescribed or in prescribed amounts.
 It also includes any substance a person holds out as an illegal or recreational drug ie marijuana.
-Though marijuana is legal in Massachusetts, it is NOT legal to use during the workday, especially while driving and operating a company vehicle or equipment..
+Though marijuana is legal in Massachusetts, it is NOT legal to use during the workday, especially while driving and operating a company vehicle or equipment.
 The Company may administer random drug testing or breathalyzer testing.

 Any violation of this policy will result in disciplinary action from suspension and up to and including termination.